 How Dirty Air Filters Damage your HVAC System

 A dirty air filter is something you never want in your home, but it happens from time to time.
-Air filters are one of those out of sight, out of mind home maintenance tasks.
+Air filters are one of those out-of-sight, out-of-mind home maintenance tasks.
 It’s easy to forget that they are there and need to be maintained.
 Because if they aren’t, you can run into several problems.

-Here are a few effects of a dirty air filter that you need to be aware of:
+Here are a few effects of a dirty air filter that you need to be aware of.

 Lower Air Quality